Avangardum/AvangardumStyleConvention/Readme.md

 ## Style convention versioning

-Current version: 12.1
+Current version: 13.0

-Each project using this convention should have a file named StyleConvention.md in its root directory, containing the name, a used version, a link to a corresponding version branch of this repository and the full text of this convention, like this:
+Each project using this convention should have a file named StyleConvention.md in its root directory, containing the name, a used version, a link to a corresponding version branch of this repository and the text of this convention, omitting irrelevant sections while leaving a notice that they are omitted, like this:

 ```markdown
 This project uses Avangardum's style convention v1.0